 - CSIRO (Australia)

-- Department of Employment, Economic Development and Innovation (QLD) (Australia)
+- QLD Department of Energy and Water Supply (Australia)

 - Department of Families and Community Services (Australia)